-While most of us were busy unwrapping gifts this Christmas and getting level 10 waved, a war was brewing.
+While most of us were busy unwrapping gifts this Christmas and getting smashed, a war was brewing.
 No, we’re not referring to the unfortunate slide towards global conflict, but instead of a far more entertaining, and thankfully less destructive war: the volley of dubs exchanged between Dot Rotten, Wiley, Jaykae and Stormzy.
-What began as a shot at Coventry artist JAY1 over a debt has rapidly expanded into a multi-directional spate of one-liners and chest puffing, as some of grime’s biggest names took to Twitter and the studio to air out grievances and claim supremacy.
-For fans of the genre, it’s an opportunity to see our heroes showcase their skills and to debate who really is the best.
+What began as a shot at Coventry-bred rapper JAY1 over a debt has rapidly expanded into a multi-directional spate of one-liners and chest puffing, as some of grime’s biggest names took to Twitter and the studio to air out grievances and claim supremacy.
+For die-hard fans of the genre, it’s an opportunity to see their heroes showcase their skills and to debate who really is the best.
 For outsiders however, it’s downright confusing.

 The passion for verbal sparring in grime has always been among the culture’s most confounding aspects for non-initiates, right up there with reloads.
-For some, the sights and sounds of young, black and (usually) male artists aggressively cussing each other out in a series of boasts, threats and punchlines represent everything frightening and menacing about grime.
-While undoubtedly xenophobic and ignorant, let’s be extremely generous for a moment and admit that out of context, a grime clash can sound like the run-up to physical confrontations.
-But, as any true grime fan will tell you, clashing is so much more than that.
-Grime without war dubs would just be… well, boring, and verbal clashes are a fundamental component of the genre, one with a long and distinguished musical history.
+For some, the sights and sounds of young, black and (usually) male artists aggressively cussing each other out in a series of boasts, threats and punchlines represent everything menacing and frightening about it.
+And while undoubtedly xenophobic and ignorant, let’s be extremely generous for a moment and admit that out of context, a grime clash can sound like the run-up to physical confrontations.
+But as any grime head will tell you, clashing is so much more than that.
+And to be honest, grime without war dubs would just be boring.
+Lyrical war is a fundamental component of the genre, one with a long and distinguished musical history.

-Unlike its predecessors however, grime’s competitive spirit has proven resistant to being boxed into a single format.
-Perhaps because the scene came of age from 2000-2010, a time of rapid change in the music industry, the parameters for a clash have shifted every couple of years.
-Before grime had even landed a genre tag, UK garage collectives like Pay As U Go and Heartless Crew were dueling live on stage at raves like Destiny in Watford.
-At this early stage, the format was closest to dancehall clashes at events like Jamaica’s Sting or Sunsplash, with patois-heavy bars over a DJ’s selection and hype mattering more than disses.
-This was the template for clashes at later events such as Eskimo Dance, which often turned into impromptu competitions when rival emcees began trading bars on stage.
+Before grime had even landed a genre tag, UK garage collectives like Pay As U Go and Heartless Crew were dueling live on stage at clubs like Destiny in Watford.
+At this early stage, the format was closest to dancehall clashes at events like Sting and Sunsplash in Jamaica, with patois-heavy bars over a DJ’s selection and hype mattering more than disses.
+This was the template for clashes at later events like Eskimo Dance, which often turned into impromptu competitions when rival emcees began trading bars on stage.

 By the time venues were pressured to blacklist grime in the mid-to-late 2000s, the genre had expanded from a variant of garage to a full-fledged musical revolution, leveraging pirate radio’s local broadcasting as an alternate venue to spread the music (and war) to the masses.
 Every week, stations like Déjà vu FM and Rinse FM hosted shows by rival emcees and crews, which would turn into (occasionally impromptu) clashes.
-Wiley vs Lethal B and Dizzee Rascal vs Crazy Titch at Deja are all legendary clashes, and excellent examples of the form.
+Wiley vs Lethal B and Crazy Titch vs Dizzee Rascal at Deja are all legendary clashes, and excellent examples of the form.

 In the mid-to-late 2000s, we saw Skepta and Wiley go at it; Dot Rotten vs Wiley; Dot vs P Money; and Trim vs the world.
 By 2010, sending had became a part of the art of grime.
 Even if there was no real-life beef to back it up, emcees used these sparring sessions as a chance to sharpen their own skills.

-When the genre found its second wind in the mid-2010s thanks to social media and streaming, it was a war in September 2013—between producers like Rapid, Preditah, Kahn & Neek, Slackk and more—that captured the attention of underground music media, reminding trendhoppers of grime’s energy and even serving as an introduction for newer producers like Inkke and Visionist.
-Crucially, this war omitted the verbal side of things entirely, as producers traded instrumentals in the style of dub soundsytem operators instead.
-Even producers who opted out of the clashes benefited from the attention: the experimental-minded Mr. Mitch released a series of “Peace” dubs covering grime classics in a wistful, romantic fashion—an approach that later freed him to explore a more personal approach to music.
+When the genre found its second wind in the mid-2010s thanks to social media and streaming, it was a war in September 2013—between producers like Rapid, Preditah, Kahn & Neek, Slackk and more—that captured the attention of underground music media, reminding folk of grime’s energy and even serving as an introduction for newer producers like Inkke and Visionist.
+Crucially, this war omitted the verbal side of things entirely, with producers trading riddims in the style of dub-soundsytem operators instead.
+Even producers that opted out of the clashes benefited from the attention: Mr. Mitch, for example, unleashed a series of “Peace” dubs covering grime classics in a wistful, romantic fashion—an approach that later freed him to explore a more personal approach to music.

-What is it about clashing that intrigues us so much as a subculture?
-Maybe it’s just a natural, competitive spirit.
-After all, no one asks why football supporters want to see their lads claim a win over a hated adversary.
-Or, maybe clashing fits right into our era of social media drama and conflict?
-I’ve always found clashes to be the moment where our favorite emcees stop caring about mainstream success and focus their attention on the true essence: making music for truly dedicated fans who know the ins and outs of each conflict while not giving a fig about a crossover video.
+What is it about clashing that intrigues us so much?
+Maybe it’s just the natural, competitive spirit (after all, no one asks why football fans want to see their lads claim a win over a hated adversary), or maybe it fits into our era of social media drama and conflict?
+I have always found clashes to be the moment where our favourite mic-men stop caring about mainstream success and focus their attention on the true essence: making music for truly dedicated fans, who know the ins and outs of each conflict, while not giving a fig about a crossover hit.